Spotlightr accepts many different video and audio formats, but provides two main outputs which we will explain herein.

 Two-pass conversion

-In case of outputting HLS users are given an option of two-pass conversion, which more or less doubles the process, sort of as ironing the shirt once more once you deemed it good enough, just to be sure all the kinks are out of it.
+This option more or less doubles the transcoding process.
+Think of it as sort of as ironing a shirt once more once you deemed it good enough, just to be sure all the kinks are out of it.
 The process is of course slower, but in most cases produces a more optimal ratio of quality to size.

 MP4 - Non Secured Video Upload